-The City has also identified potential biogas/landfill gas upgrading opportunities at several other City waste facilities including the Disco Road Solid Waste Management Facility, Green Lane Landfill, and Keele Valley Landfill.
-All four sites combined would have the potential to produce enough gas to fulfill the City’s entire natural gas needs annually (excluding City Agency, Boards and Commissions).
+The City is also working to install RNG infrastructure at the active Green Lane Landfill and exploring RNG potential at the closed Keele Valley Landfill.
+All four sites combined would have the potential to produce enough RNG to fulfill approximately 73 per cent of the City’s entire natural gas needs annually (excluding City Divisions, Agencies and Corporations).

 Circular model showing how waste can ultimately be used to fuel the trucks that collect it or other City fleet or be used to heat City facilities.
 In step one organic waste is produced; in step two organic waste is collected; in step three organic waste is processed through anaerobic digestion; in step four the biogas produced from processing organics is upgraded to renewable natural gas; in step five the renewable natural gas is injected into the natural gas grid; in step six the low-carbon fuel blend (a mix of the RNG and natural gas the City buys) is used to fuel City vehicles and heat City facilities.